UPDATED for 2019-20 Season

 The road itself carries on still further, with the Swedish owned Fishermen’s Hut restaurant, just before a small humpback bridge, which itself leads to more houses and a Thai homestay at the very end.

-Down one of the walkways, you’ll find a tiny Finnish guesthouse and at the end, Baan Yemaya, a restaurant and cafe on the water’s edge, with a couple of rooms out the back, everything squeezed in amongst the densely packed stilt fisherman houses.
+Down one of the walkways, you’ll find two small guesthouses, one Finnish with no name and at the end, Baan Yemaya, a restaurant and cafe on the water’s edge, with a couple of rooms out the back, everything squeezed in amongst the densely packed stilt fisherman houses.
 From any vantage point here, the views up the bay are simply wonderful.

 Back at the main junction by Chang Noi Kitchen and taking a right, the road sets off towards the far side of the bay.
 Immediately on your right again, another smaller road leads into the interior.
 This is the route to Klong Neung waterfall, Koh Chang’s tallest and least accessible falls, which are found at the very end of the road, completely unmarked.